Taylor County GA DUI Lawyer – Taylor County GA DUI Attorney

 Butler GA DUI Lawyer – Butler GA DUI Attorney

 Reynolds GA DUI Lawyer – Reynolds GA DUI Attorney

 Attorney Richard Lawson is a former Georgia DUI Prosecutor with over 20 years' experience in DUI law.
 The Law Office of Richard Lawson is a legal firm strictly devoted to DUI Defense.
 Please see our reviews on Avvo and contact our office for a free case evaluation.

-If you have been arrested for DUI in Taylor County GA, you only have ten business days to keep you Georgia driver's license from being suspended.
-To do so, you or your Taylor County GA DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing.
+If you have been arrested for DUI in Taylor County GA, you only have thirty business days to keep you Georgia driver's license from being suspended.
+To do so, you or your Taylor County GA DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing or an ignition interlock device.
 The cost to file is $150.
-If this hearing is not requested within the ten-day timeframe, your license will automatically be suspended.
+If this hearing is not requested within the thirty-day timeframe, your license will automatically be suspended.

 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one full year with no opportunity for a restricted license or early reinstatement.
 Contact the Law Office of Richard Lawson today to speak with an experienced Taylor County Georgia DUI Attorney.

 Your Taylor County GA DUI Attorney